 - March 2021: Opens proceedings for proposal inputs from interested groups or parties

-- April to August 2021: Holds hearings for changes to be included in the new policy before the final decision
+- April to August 2021: Holds hearings for changes to include in the new policy before the final decision.

 What Homeowners Should Do Now

-As the NEM 3.0 timeline remains suspended, the policy’s proposed changes have pushed back the value of going solar in supposedly one of the best states for sustainable energy.
+As the NEM 3.0 timeline reaches the point of statewide implementation, the policy’s changes have pushed back the value of going solar in supposedly one of the best states for sustainable energy.
 Instead of financial rewards, solar owners see fewer incentives while prospective consumers become less willing to make the switch.

 So how do you prepare for NEM 3.0?